ujjwalkar0/ujjwalkar0/README.md

 ## ⚡ About Me

-- I am currently pursuing B.Tech in Computer Science and Engineering(2019-2023) from Bengal Institute of Technology
+- 👨‍🎓 I am currently pursuing B.Tech in Computer Science and Engineering(2019-2023) from Bengal Institute of Technology

-- I’m looking to contribute on open source repository that are using Python or Linux Script
+- 👨‍💼 I’m looking to contribute on open source repository that are using Python or Linux Script

-- I’m looking for **Hackathons**
+- 💻 I’m looking for **Hackathons**

+- 💜 I love to watch movies, listening song and keep interest in mythology as science fiction

 ## Experience: